Dad's Army (stage show)

 Dad's Army: A Nostalgic Music and Laughter Show of Britain's Finest Hour was a 1975 stage adaptation of the BBC sitcom Dad's Army.
 Following the success of the television programme, the stage show was commissioned by Bernard Delfont in the spring of 1975.

 Jimmy Perry and David Croft adapted material from the original scripts, making changes to allow for the absence of location filming.
 The show was in the style of a revue, with songs, familiar scenes from the show, and individual turns for cast members.
 It was produced by Roger Redfarn, who shared the same agent as the writers.

 Cast

-Jeffrey Holland, who would frequently collaborate with Croft in the future, portrayed multiple roles whereas Richard Matthews was cast as the only 2 female roles in the 2007 tour.
-Croft was particularly pleased with the casting of Jack Haig as Lcpl.
-Jack Jones as Haig was Croft's 1st choice for the role when they cast the television series.
+Jeffrey Holland, who would frequently collaborate with Croft in the future, portrayed multiple roles, whereas Richard Matthews was cast as the only two female roles in the 2007 tour.
+Croft was particularly pleased with the casting of Jack Haig as Lance Corporal Jones, since Haig had been Croft's first choice for the role when they cast the television series.